rbl9656/team-6-BetterFeed-React/PROMPTS.md

 **Result:**

 **Prompt**
+“Pretend that you are building a React frontend for a personalized academic news feed app.

+Remove the multiple gradients from the background in body and replace them with a cream/tan color.
+Keep the existing typography and component styles intact.”

+**Result**
+The Prompt did a good job at not making any changes outside of the section specified without changing the appearance and code for other parts of the app.

+**Prompt**
 Take on the role of an undergraduate student in a programming class.
 Looking at the attached instructions and at the previously generated files attached for a React front-end for an instagram reels-esque web app that shows summarized articles with an AI assistant, show me how to implement and edit my code to create a searchbar that can be used with key words and a reading history that shows on your profile and adds a mark to the feed.

 **Result**